WOG vs INM Dream11 Team Prediction, Tips- Legends Cricket T20 Match

 Dream11 Team Prediction Legends Cricket T20

-World Giants vs India Maharajas Dream11 Team Prediction Legends Cricket T20 Match Between WOG vs INM at Al Amerat Cricket Ground, Oman at 8:00 PM IST: World Giants will lock horns against India Maharajas in the third match of the Legends League Cricket 2022 at the Al Amerat Cricket Ground (Ministry Turf 1) in Muscat on Saturday.
-World Giants lost against Asia Lions in their tournament opener, which was a closely fought contest.
-After being asked to bat first, the Giants posted a mammoth total of 205-7.
-However, their bowlers disappointed, as the Lions chased down the total with four deliveries to spare.
-India Maharajas, meanwhile, beat the Asia Lions convincingly in their first game.
-Bowling first, the Maharajas picked up seven wickets, restricting the Asia Lions to 175 in their allotted twenty overs.
-A solid partnership between Mohammad Kaif and Yusuf Pathan then helped the Maharajas chase down the total with five deliveries to spare.
-They won the game by six wickets, and will now look to carry forward their winning momentum.Also Read - TAM vs GUJ Dream11 Team Prediction Vivo Pro Kabaddi League: Captain, Vice-Captain, Playing Teams of Match 66 Between Tamil Thalaivas vs Gujarat Giants at Sheraton Grand, Whitefield, Bengaluru at 7:30 PM IST January 20 Thursday

 Match: India Maharajas vs Asia Lions T20 Match, Legends Cricket T20, 20th January.
-Also Read - INM vs ASL Team11 Team Prediction Vivo Legends Cricket T20: Captain, Vice-Captain, Playing XIs Match Between India Maharajas vs Asia Lions at Al Amerat Cricket Ground at 8:00 PM IST January 20
+Also Read - WOG vs INM Dream11 Team Prediction Legends Cricket T20: Captain, Vice-Captain, Playing XIs Match Between World Giants vs India Maharajas at Al Amerat Cricket Ground at 8:00 PM IST January 22

 Date and Time: 8:00 PM IST.